 Install a Backstop

 If you have space, try installing an actual backstop.
 You don't have to have a regulation baseball backstop, but one large enough to catch some practice balls.
 Encourage the kids to practice T-ball, baseball, kickball or other free ball activities.
-The backstop will save the home from any damage and please the neighbours with no equipment lost to their yard.
-It even makes a unique statement if you plan on selling the home in the near future.
+The barrier will save the home from any damage and please the neighbours with no equipment lost to their yard.
+It even makes a unique statement if you plan on selling the house soon.

 Invest in a Pool

 Adding a swimming pool is probably one of the best ways to inject fitness into the entire family.
 If you cannot afford an in-ground pool, take a look at above-ground models.
 They come in all shapes and sizes along with varying prices.
 Choose one that fits your family and install it in the spring.
 Instead of sitting in front of the TV all summer, the kids can exercise in the pool for hours on end.

 Offer the Basics from Your Childhood

-It is true the kids will grow tired of some of these ideas after a while, so mix them up each weekend.
-Spearhead a scavenger hunt or game in the backyard so the jungle gym does not get too monotonous.
+The kids will indeed grow tired of some of these ideas after a while, so mix them up each weekend.
+Spearhead a scavenger hunt or game in the backyard, so the jungle gym does not get too monotonous.
 When a family plays together, everyone gets in shape while rejuvenating the space around them.
 Who is ready for some fun?

 If you quote information from this page in your work, then the reference for this page is: